xdoko01/pgRPG/README.md

 All components with RenderableModel should have `RenderPosition(x, y, dir_name)`.
 All components with RenderableModel and without Position component should have RenderPosition

- -> if entity has Position, it is used for Rendering -> `NewPerformRenderModelProcessor` - draws only real entities with position
+ -> if entity has Position, it is used for Rendering -> `PerformRenderModelProcessor` - draws only real entities with position
  -> `NewRenderArmedWeaponProcessor` - draws WeaponIsUsedBy + RenderPosition
  -> before rendering add RenderPosition ->
    -> WeaponInUse + Position + HasWeapon + FlagDoMove -> on active weapon add `RenderPosition(x, y, dir_name)`